 I wanted to set myself a big challenge that combined my love of away days with my passion for running and for my hometown of Burnley.
 From this, the idea for RunAway took shape.

-Over the course of the season, RunAway will incorporate 19
+Over the course of the season, RunAway will incorporate dozens of

 I spent two decades working for charities in parts of Southeast Asia that were seriously affected by violent crime and poverty.
 My experiences left me with post-traumatic stress disorder and depression – running was a major part of my therapy in overcoming this.
 I want to use that experience to benefit others and I think football is the perfect way to unite people in this cause.